reenye-lima/SENAI-DES/2º Semestre/BCD/Aula 05/README.md

     - BETWEEN: intervalo entre valores
     ```sql
-    SELECT * FROM pedidos WHERE data_pedido BETWEEN '2025-01-01' AND '2025-06-30';
+    SELECT * FROM pedidos WHERE data_pedido BETWEEN "2025-01-01" AND "2025-06-30";
     ```

     - LIKE: busca por padrão (contém)
     ```sql
-    SELECT * FROM pedidos WHERE produto LIKE '%café%';
+    SELECT * FROM pedidos WHERE produto LIKE "%café%";
     ```

     - IN: múltiplos valores
     ```sql
-    SELECT * FROM pedidos WHERE produto IN ('Arroz', 'Feijão', 'Macarrão');
+    SELECT * FROM pedidos WHERE produto IN ("Arroz", "Feijão", "Macarrão");
     ```